 Noah’s Ark Waterpark in Lake Delton, Wisconsin — at the heart of the Wisconsin Dells resort corridor — has carried the title of America’s Largest Outdoor Waterpark since 1987, when the opening of The Wave gave the park enough scale to claim that distinction.
-Spreading across 70 acres, the park features about 47 water slides, two wave pools, two lazy rivers, and a wide range of family attractions that have made it a summertime institution across the Midwest.
+Spreading across 70 acres, the park features more than 50 water slides and attractions, two wave pools, two lazy rivers, and a wide range of family attractions that have made it a summertime institution across the Midwest.

 Signature Thrill Rides